Companies recognize revenue only when: | Study Prep in Pearson+

-Understand the concept of revenue recognition: Revenue is recognized when it is earned and realizable or realized, meaning the company has performed its obligations and there is reasonable assurance of payment.
+Understand the concept of revenue recognition: Revenue is recognized when it is earned and realizable or realized, meaning the company has performed its obligations under the contract and there is reasonable assurance of payment.

-Review the incorrect options: 'Inventory is purchased' refers to an asset acquisition, not revenue recognition.
-'Expenses are paid' relates to expense recognition, not revenue.
-'Cash is received from customers' is a cash flow event, but revenue can be recognized before cash is received if it is earned and realizable.
+Clarify the term 'earned': Revenue is considered earned when the company has delivered goods or services to the customer as agreed upon in the contract.

-Focus on the correct principle: Revenue recognition is guided by accounting standards such as the Generally Accepted Accounting Principles (GAAP) or International Financial Reporting Standards (IFRS).
-These standards emphasize that revenue is recognized when the company has delivered goods or services and payment is assured.
+Clarify the term 'realizable or realized': Revenue is realizable when payment is expected to be received, and it is realized when payment has actually been received in cash or equivalent.

 Watch next